 As mentioned in some of our other posts on them, we’re pretty keen on waterfalls and that was another reason to visit the Ffynone waterfall.

-We’ve discovered that there are actually 4 waterfalls in and around Pembrokeshire and we’ll be writing about them soon.
+We’ve discovered that there are at least 4 waterfalls in and around Pembrokeshire and we’ve visited and written about them all.

 Getting to the Ffynone waterfall